BriantOliveira/Personal-Notebook/data-science-statistics.md

 Beer and Dippers

 BI \(Business Intelligence\) uses Data mining is a process that looks for patterns in data, so in a sense it is like querying the data.
 The Crucial differences between simply querying the data and data mining can be summed up as intent and scale.

 Different Statistical Distributions

 ![](/assets/Screen Shot 2018-01-16 at 3.08.50 PM.png)

+##### **Regression** -

+The goal of regression is to predict _continuous-valued_ features associated with many samples.
+Continuous-valued meaning small changes in the input result in small changes of the output.

+**Clustering - **

+The goal of clustering is to automatically group similar samples into sets.

+Since a clustering algorithm has no prior knowledge of how the sets should be defined, and furthermore, since the clustering process is unsupervised, it needs to have a way to tell which samples are the most similar so it can group them accordingly.
+It does this the same way we humans do: by looking at the various characteristics and features of each sample.

+**Dimensionality Reduction - **

+The goal of dimensionality reduction is to systematically and intelligently reduce the number of features considered in a dataset.
+Stated differently, trim the fat off.
+Often times, in one's eagerness to collect enough data for machine learning to be effective, you might add irrelevant features to your dataset.
+Bad features have the effect of hindering the machine learning process, and make your data harder to understand.
+Dimensionality reduction attempts to trim your dataset down to the bare essentials needed for decision-making.

+**Reinforcement Learning - **

+The goal of reinforcement learning is to maximize a cumulative reward function -- or equivalently , minimize a cost function--given a set of actions and results.

+Reinforcement learning is a bit different from regular supervised and unsupervised learning.
+With unsupervised learning, none of your data has a label.